 - Are you reading your babies cues for hunger properly?

-If you are concerned about how your breastfed baby is growing I recommend that you talk to a lactation consultant.
+If you are concerned about your breastfed baby not gaining weight or the rate that he is growing at I encourage you talk to a lactation consultant.
+She can let you know if there is a reason to be concerned.

 FINAL THOUGHTS ON BREASTFED BABY WEIGHT AND GROWTH CHARTS